sodafoundation/examples/DelfinPerformance/README.md

 ![](/DelfinPerformance/delfin_architecture_with_prometheus.jpg)

-##### What are the usecase
+#### What are the usecase

-  1. Users want to monitor and analyse the performance of storage-arrays.
+1. Users want to monitor and analyse the performance of storage-arrays

-  2. Users want to monitor and analyse the performance of storage-pools.
+2. Users want to monitor and analyse the performance of storage-pools

-  3. User wants to monitor and analyse the performance of storage-volumes.
+3. Users want to monitor and analyse the performance of storage-volumes

-  4. Users want to monitor and analyse the performance of storage-controllers.
+4. Users want to monitor and analyse the performance of storage-controllers

-  5. Users want to monitor and analyse the performance of storage-ports.
+5. Users want to monitor and analyse the performance of storage-ports

-  6. User wants to monitors and analyse the performance of storage-disks
+6. Users want to monitor and analyse the performance of storage-disks

 The detailed usecases with different metrics(like read_throughput, bandwidth etc.) and resourcetype(like array, pool etc.) are [here](https://github.com/sodafoundation/design-specs/blob/dcdee7b67d4a4ee74f065f00b2e93efb22f2493a/specs/SIM/PerfomanceMontoringDesign.md)

-##### How to setup delfin with prometheus
+#### How to setup delfin with prometheus

   Follow the below steps to setup delfin with prometheus.
 Once your setup is ready, you can register the storage devices for performance monitoring.
 Later, the performance metrics can be viewed on prometheus server.
 This example also guides you to configure and update the targets and interval for scraping the metrics.